 Notwithstanding the huge leaps that have been made in advancing women and girls' access to education, there are still areas where boys are favoured over girls to receive education and skills training.
 Restricted schooling for women implies missed opportunities for a better-educated and more productive future generation.
 UN Women notes that biased teaching and educational materials limit fields of study, marginalising women in various fields of study, such as science and technology, for example.
-Only 30 per cent of the world's researchers in science are women.
-The 2015 Report on the Status of Women in the South African Economy finds that data on enrolment indicates that women account for an increasing proportion at higher levels of education.
-As a result, by the time they reach post-secondary education, women outnumber men by a ratio of around three to two.
+Only 30% of the world's researchers in science are women.
+The 2015 Report on the Status of Women in the South African Economy indicates that women account for an increasing proportion of student enrolment at higher levels of education.
+As a result, at post-secondary education level, women outnumber men by a ratio of around 3 to 2.
 Despite this favourable position, women remain less likely than men to enrol in higher degrees.
 In addition, regardless of access to education, women remain more likely to be employed in lower skilled occupations.

-There is a need to continually monitor spending in relation to the education and training of women and girls, both in the public and private sector.
-Interventions that should be considered in relation to education and gender equality include removing financial barriers to education, especially for girls; increasing the number of women in decision-making in all areas; expanding life-skills based adult literacy programmes (given the link between education of mothers and health and education outcomes for their families); and making gender awareness training part of the education and training curriculum.
+There is a need to continually monitor spending in the education and training of women and girls, both in the public and private sector.
+Interventions that should be considered in relation to education and gender equality include removing financial barriers to education, increasing the number of women in decision-making in all areas; expanding life-skills based adult literacy programmes (given the link between education of mothers and health and education outcomes for their families); and making gender awareness training part of the education and training curriculum.
 In addition, women and girls will benefit from improved coordination between departments dealing with the well-being and development of women and girls, such as the departments of Education, Health and Social Development.